exasol/cloudwatch-adapter/doc/design.md

 Users configure which metric the adapter should report using an environment variable that they can set in the Lambda configuration.

-Even so, the metrics are distributed over multiple system tables a single name fits, since the column names are unique over all tables.
+Even so the metrics are distributed over multiple system tables, a single name fits, since the column names are unique over all tables.

 Covers: